silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

   1. we decided to temporarily not use the new address scheme in lms so that student state, analytics, grading, drupal, and other such things won't need to be aware of the new address scheme.
   1. we'll use loc_mapper to generate the asset addresses for now
   1. we'll use loc_mapper to try to recode cross-course references (assets and xblocks) into within course relative-references. _n_ Locations map to same Locator. loc_mapper knows how to convert to the Locator and then from the Locator to the Location for any of the _n_ course ids which map to it.
+  1. If we separate the split and old mongo servers, then we don't need as much wiring for addresses.
+We could begin using the new address scheme in lms, but we'd need to either map to old for analytics, student state, drupal or update those to the new address scheme.
 1. to mitigate migration risk,
   1. we'll manually invoke migration on a subset of courses and ensure they work well in practice before migrating the others
-  1. this some-migrated-some-not state will require ensuring Studio can write to either back end depending on which repository owns the course.
+  1. this some-migrated-some-not state will require ensuring Studio can write to either back end depending on which repository owns the course or using separate code branches.
   1. we _may_ make mixed modulestore broadcast each write to each representation (which means it needs both addressing schemes simultaneously and a strategy for handling old mongo's restrictive capabilities).

 ### Current Architecture (work-in-progress):